 Take time off work - leave the phone and other gadgets behind!

 Trying to keep a positive approach is a roundabout way to combat burnout.
 Negativity has a tendency to weigh people down.
-The upside is by changing your own behaviors to reflect a positive approach is you can help make difficult work situations more positive too.
+The upside is by changing your own behaviors to reflect a positive attitude is you can help make difficult work situations more positive too.
 Try adjusting your approaches to people who stress you out, or if possible, eliminate contact if they aren't directly a part of your job.

 Distancing yourself doesn't mean to cut yourself off completely, but only to remove the negative energies as best you can.